 We all enjoy Basin Recreation space in different ways.
 Pay attention, expect to encounter others, slow down when passing, and be courteous.
 Those traveling faster should slow down for other users.
 Mountain bikers riding downhill should always yield to all other users.
 Bikers, because of their mechanical advantage, should always yield to hikers and horseback riders.
 The best choice when yielding is to stop, then step off the trail and remain until others pass.
 If you continue to hike or ride off the trail when yielding, you trample trailside vegetation and unnecessarily widen the trail.

 PLEASE RESPECT PRIVATE PROPERTY OWNERS!
 Many of our trails are on private property.
-Per Summit County Ordinance 7-4-3 please stay on designated public trails.
-The future of these trails and new trails depend on your cooperation!
+Per Summit County Ordinance 7-4-3, please stay on designated public trails.
+The future of these trails and new trails depends on your cooperation!